WebberZone/contextual-related-posts/readme.txt

 * Features:
 	* New option to order posts by relevance, dates or randomly
+	* New option to limit posts by the same author
 	* Thumbnail HTML markup includes `srcset` and `sizes` attributes when available.
 Read [Responsive Images in WordPress 4.4](https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/)

 * Enhancements: